RustFestEU/blog.rustfest.eu/papers.md

 ## Anonymized Selection Process

-In the first instance our CFP selection process based only on title and abstract.
+In the first instance our CFP selection process is based only on title and abstract.

 ## What we cover if you are selected